fustinoni-net/PiRobotPlatform/README.md

 * Pi2GoRMI: the Pi2Go-Lite implementation of the PiRobotRMI library plus an example on how to use it.
 * CamJamEK3: class to command the CamJam EduKit #3 robot, plus examples
 * MoteJPiRobot: an example of how to use the library to command the Pi2Go-Lite, but also other robots, using a Nintendo Wii Remote and Nunchuk (https://en.wikipedia.org/wiki/Wii_Remote).
 Enjoy :-)
+* RobotWebControl: an example of how to use the PiRobotPlatform library to command a Pi2Go-Lite or a CamJam EduKit #3 robot using a web page on a pc, tablet, smartphone.

 The projects that have an executable part (examples or main class) are: